antoniofractuous/MEAN-stack-angular/README.md

 - `-i`: Selects a file from which the identity (private key) for public key authentication is read.

-- `private-key`: The name of your .pem file.
+- `web-server`: The name of your .pem file.

 - `.pem:` is base64 container format for encoding keys and certificates.
 You downloaded a .pem file from AWS when you created your public key-pair.
 This is only a one time download and you cannot download it again.